Bryan Reynolds Player Props: Pirates vs. Astros

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.829) and total hits (15) this season.
+- Reynolds has 16 hits to go with a slugging percentage of .778, both of which rank first among Pittsburgh hitters this season.

-- Among the qualifying hitters in MLB, his batting average ranks 11th, his on-base percentage ranks 63rd, and he is second in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 15th in batting average, 76th in on-base percentage, and fourth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.